⏮️ Previous chapter: Exhibit A: Because Writing a Fresh Query Is Too Much Work

 This is all in theory, however.

-In practice, PRs as well as scientific papers are often poorly peer-reviewed.
+In practice, PRs as well as scientific papers (and all other types of reviews) are often poorly peer-reviewed.
 The reason?
-It is SOOOO MUCH WORK to review something!
-And this is work that isn’t really appreciated, nor is it rewarded.
-We neither care if you did a good nor are we going to award you for it.
+It is SOOOO MUCH WORK to review something.
+And this is work that isn’t really appreciated or rewarded.

 There is basically nothing in it for you, no reason to do a good job at reviewing.